denny713/javascript-crud-express/README.md

 # javascript-crud
-JavaScript CRUD Function Using Express JS And MySQL
+JavaScript CRUD Function Using Express JS, Sequelize And MySQL